nodetemple/nodetemple/README.md

 # Nodetemple

-CoreOS and Kubernetes cluster management tool
+CoreOS and Kubernetes cluster orchestration tool
 > **Warning!** This software is not production ready - use it at your own risk!

 ## Getting started